Recipes from Italy

 Make the Pan di Spagna (Italian Sponge Cake)

-• Place 5 eggs and 150g (¾ cup) granulated sugar in a stand mixer.
-Whisk on medium speed (if you have a 1-10 speed electric mixer, the correct speed is 6).
+• Place the eggs and the granulated sugar in a stand mixer.
+Whisk on medium speed.
 Beat the eggs with the sugar for 15 to 20 minutes, not less, until the mixture is light and frothy and has doubled in volume.

 • When eggs and sugar are ready, puffy and fluffy, turn off the mixer.
 Add the flours a little at a time to the creamed eggs and sugar mixture.
 Mix slowly, RIGOROUSLY BY HAND making movements from the bottom to the top, so as not to disassemble the mixture.